Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-roulette/description.md

 A game of roulette is always about luck they said, you cannot predict the future they said, you are just dancing in their palm of their hand.
 But... what if it's really not about luck?
 What if you can predict the future?
 What if they are now the ones dancing in your palm of hand?
-We'll just see which one is right, after all, you are the one that will prove it to us.
+We'll just see which one is right, after all, you are the one that will prove it to us.&nbsp;
 &nbsp;
 Start Heist [HERE!](http://127.0.0.1:40004)